 What are the basics of the Reputation Management training process for new physicians?

 It starts on the physician’s first day working here, alongside other typical first day presentations: welcome, payroll, email, operating policies and so on.
 Our marketing VP reviews the patient experience and presents on the service recovery process.
 The physicians receive and review the hospital’s complaints and grievances policies and procedures.
 We introduce Binary Fountain and how it works for Spartanburg; for example, how we ask every patient to complete a post-appointment survey.

 Does the presentation go into detail about how negative reviews are handled?

-Do they learn what to do if they encounter a negative review on a third-party site like Yelp, Healthgrades, or ZocDoc, or in social media?
+Do they learn what to do if they encounter a negative review on a third-party site like Healthgrades or ZocDoc, or on social media?

 We instruct all physicians and other practice staffers to alert the marketing department if they see a negative review on social media, rather than have the doctor respond directly on social media.

 What is the typical physician response to the reputation management training?

 Most everyone responds positively – they arrive here understanding how important this is.
 Many of our physicians come directly from residency, and this is not their first time hearing about reputation management.

 Does their age make them more comfortable with the technology and the online experience?

 Yes, our younger physicians are definitely comfortable with it!
 They probably have written reviews of their own as customers.